 However, depending on your home’s position in relation to those broadcast towers, you may need a different type of antenna or to combine two different antennas to tap into this OTA TV jackpot.

-The Best Antenna Setup Options to Access Multiple OTA Markets
+The Best TV Antenna Setup Options to Access Multiple OTA Markets

 For most cord cutters, setting up an OTA antenna is as simple as placing it in a window or outside facing the direction of your local broadcast towers.

 But when your local channels are broadcast from two disparate locations, this can pose more of a challenge, especially if you’re trying to capture signals from towers located 35 miles or more away from you.

 Luckily cord cutters have two great options that will help ensure they get the best possible signal from all of the in-range broadcast towers in their area.